ssbsukirat/medicine/Hematology/Anemia/Pure Red Cell Aplasia.md

 	* transient erythroblastopenia of childhood which occurs in normal children.
 # Clinical association and etiology
 * association with immune system disease
+* T-cell inhibition in most
 * Minority of cases with thymoma
 * can be the major manifestation of large granular lymphocytosis or complicates chronic lymphocytic leukemia
 * hypogammaglobulinemia
 * 5q- syndrome
+	* ribosomal protein gene deletion
+	* MDS may manifest as PRCA
+* idiosyncratic drug reaction
+* subcutaneous EPO administration
+	* neutralising antibodies to hormone
+* Due to antibodies to blood group antigens as in allogenic stem cell transplant